shetharp/arpitsheth/src/pages/about.md

 I've built products and led teams in energetic, creative, and technical environments.
 Previously, I founded my own startup, Crater.
-I went to Cornell University for undergrad and am also a graduate from the Cornell Tech Master of Engineering program.
+I went to Cornell University for undergrad and am also a graduate of the Cornell Tech Master of Engineering program.

 <br />
 <br />